springdoc/springdoc.github.io/src/main/resources/index.md

 ```

 ## Kotlin support
-For a project that uses Kotlin, you should add the following dependency, together with the springdoc-openapi-ui dependency:
+For a project that uses Kotlin, you should add the following dependency.
 This dependency improves the support of Kotlin types:
 ```xml
    <dependency>